k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Install_Fabric_Web_Studio_v2-1/Operating.md

   </tbody>
 </table>

-The Fabric version is specified using the desired image tag.
-E.g., 8.2.1_46

 ### .config File Format
 These configuration files contain required or custom settings used by Fabric.
 Configure  parameters as if you were editing any "ini" file to update config.ini